 You heard it here first.

-I’m blogging from the Arabica Coffee House in North Ridgeville, an establishment I haunt often.
+I’m blogging from the Arabica Coffee House in Parma Heights, an establishment I haunt often.
 It’s got good coffee, lots of fresh pastries and tasty sandwiches, ice cream, a comfortable dining area, a drive-through window, free wireless broadband internet access, and a friendly staff made up almost completely of attractive women.
 I’ve gone there so many times in the past three years that the manager, Patty (prettiest of the crew by far), is now a good friend of mine.
 With the amount of disposable income I’ve left behind there, you’d think they’d put a plaque over my favorite table, but they haven’t gotten around to it yet.